-8. Electromagnetic Interference/Electromagnetic Compatibility (EMI/EMC)
+8 Electromagnetic Interference/Electromagnetic Compatibility (EMI/EMC)

 The CM hardware component cannot be certified by the FCC as it is not a standalone device.
-It is a sub-chip embedded in the Snapdragon 660 SoC which is also not a standalone device, but rather intended to be used within a COTS device which would undergo standard FCC certification for EMI/EMC.
+It is a sub-chip imbedded in the Snapdragon 820 SoC, Snapdragon 845 SoC, Snapdragon 855 SoC, Snapdragon 865 Mobile Platform SoC, Snapdragon 888 5G Mobile Platform SoC, Snapdragon 8cx Gen 3 Mobile Compute Platform SoC, and Snapdragon 695 5G Mobile Platform SoC, which are also not standalone devices.
+It is intended to be used within a COTS device which would undergo standard FCC certification for EMI/EMC.

 According to 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, the CM is not subject to EMI/EMC regulations because it is a subassembly that is sold to an equipment manufacturer for further fabrication.
-That manufacturer is responsible for obtaining the necessary authorization for the equipment with the CM embedded prior to further marketing to a vendor or to a user.
+That manufacturer is responsible for obtaining the necessary authorization for the equipment with the CM embedded prior to further marketing to a vendor or user.

-9. Power-Up Tests
+9 Power-Up Tests

-Power-Up tests consist of known-answer tests (KAT) of algorithm implementations.
-The power-up self-tests are automatically performed without any operator intervention during power-up of the module.
-If any of the power-up self-tests fail, the module will enter the error state.
-Data output is prohibited and no further cryptographic operation is allowed in the error state.
-The module can be reset to recover from the error state.
-Re-initialization is also possible by doing a power-cycle to set the module to the power-on state.
+Power-Up tests consist of Known-Answer-Tests (KAT) used for algorithm implementations.
+The power-up self-tests are automatically performed without any operator intervention during power-up of the Qualcomm Pseudo Random Number Generator.
+If any of the power-up self-tests fail, the Qualcomm Pseudo Random Number Generator will enter the error state.
+Data output is prohibited, and no further cryptographic operation is allowed while in the error state.
+The Qualcomm Pseudo Random Number Generator can be reset to recover from the error state.
+Re-initialization is also possible by doing a power-cycle to set the Qualcomm Pseudo Random Number Generator to the power-on state.

-FIPS 140-2 explicitly allows that the on-demand test can be fulfilled with a power cycle of the module.
+FIPS 140-2 explicitly allows that the on-demand test can be fulfilled with a power cycle of the Qualcomm Pseudo Random Number Generator.
 Hence, a power cycle and its associated power-on self-test is the methodology used to perform the "on-demand" tests.

-9.1.
-Cryptographic Algorithm Tests
+9.1 Cryptographic Algorithm Tests